Yung Wing

 Yung Wing (容閎 (容闳, Róng Hóng, Jung4 Wang4); November 17, 1828 – April 21, 1912) was a Chinese-American diplomat and businessman.
 In 1854, he became the first Chinese student to graduate from an American university, Yale College.
-He was involved in business transactions between China and the United States and brought students from China to study in the United States on the Chinese Educational Mission.
-He became a naturalized American citizen, but his status was later revoked under the Naturalization Act of 1870.
+He was known for bringing students from China to study in the United States on the Chinese Educational Mission.
+He became a naturalized American citizen, but his status was later revoked under the Chinese Exclusion Act.

 Early life

 After receiving his early education at a Mission School in Canton, Yung studied at Yale College to become, in 1854, the first-known Chinese student to graduate from an American university.
 He was a member and librarian of Brothers in Unity, a prominent Yale student literary society.
 His time at Yale was sponsored by Samuel Robbins Brown (1810–1880).
 In 1851, at the end of his freshman year, Yung wrote to Albert Booth, a fellow alumnus of Munson Academy and "old Yale, where you have the satisfaction + honor to have gone through."
 Yung asked for Booth's help in acquiring study materials and stated, "Now you know probably the many disadvantages in which I labor aside from these additional studies."
 He was a member of the Phi chapter of the Delta Kappa Epsilon fraternity.

-After finishing his studies, Yung returned to the Qing dynasty and worked with western missionaries as an interpreter.
-He was thought perhaps the first Chinese person to almost entirely master the English language.
+After finishing his studies, Yung returned to the Qing China and worked with Western missionaries as an interpreter.
+Linguist Stephen Pearl Andrews suspected he was the first Chinese person to achieve near mastery in English.